 A booklet called ‘Trafford Graduated Approach to Special Educational Needs: A Guide for Parent Carers and Young People’ is also available from the SENCO on request.
 This booklet explains how children with Special Educational Needs should be supported by schools using the Graduated Approach.

 At St. Ann’s the teachers plan learning activities which are tailored to the needs of all of the individual children in their class.
 They have high expectations for every pupil and use a range of strategies to overcome any potential areas of difficulty.
-For example, some children need some visual support, additional adult support or attend booster groups.
+For example, some children need some visual support, additional adult support or attend support groups.

 Some pupils receive additional and different support at the SEN Support Stage and a few pupils need a high level of additional and different specialist support at the High Level SEN Support Stage.
 Other professionals may be asked for their help and advice.